Symmetry breaking operators for strongly spherical reductive pairs: Introduction

 \subsection{Statement of the main results}

-Let $G$ be a real reductive group in the Harish-Chandra class and $H\subseteq G$ a reductive subgroup such that the pair $(G,H)$ is strongly spherical.
-Let $\frakg$ and $\frakh$ denote the corresponding Lie algebras and write $\frakg_{\rm n}$ and $\frakh_{\rm n}$ for the sums of all simple non-compact ideals.
-Even if we assume the reductive pair $(\frakg,\frakh)$ to be indecomposable, it can happen that $\frakg$ has arbitrarily many simple non-compact factors (see Example~\ref{ex:ExoticStronglySphericalPairs}), and we therefore assume that $(\frakg,\frakh)$ is \textit{strictly indecomposable}, i.e. $(\frakg_{\rm n},\frakh_{\rm n})$ is indecomposable.
-This notion is due to Knop--Kr\"{o}tz--Pecher--Schlichtkrull~\cite{KKPS17}.
-A classification of all such pairs $(\frakg,\frakh)$ was established by Kobayashi--Matsuki~\cite{KM14} and Knop--Kr\"{o}tz--Pecher--Schlichtkrull~\cite{KKPS16,KKPS17}, and we summarize the result in Theorem~\ref{thm:ClassificationStronglySphericalPairs}.
+Let $G$ be a real reductive group in the Harish-Chandra class and $H\subseteq G$ be a reductive subgroup such that the pair $(G,H)$ is strongly spherical.
+Let $\frakg$ and $\frakh$ denote the corresponding Lie algebras and assume that the pair $(\frakg,\frakh)$ is indecomposable, i.e. it cannot be written as the direct sum of two non-trivial pairs of reductive Lie algebras.
+A classification of all such pairs $(\frakg,\frakh)$ (under a slightly stronger indecomposability assumption) was established by Kobayashi--Matsuki~\cite{KM14} and Knop--Kr\"{o}tz--Pecher--Schlichtkrull~\cite{KKPS16,KKPS17}, and we summarize the result in Theorem~\ref{thm:ClassificationStronglySphericalPairs}.
 We further assume that $(\frakg,\frakh)$ is non-trivial, i.e. $\frakg\neq\frakh$.
+(In fact, our results do not hold in the case $\frakg=\frakh$ since intertwining operators between principal series of a real reductive group $G$ can only exist if the induction parameters are related by an element of the Weyl group.)

 Let $P_G=M_GA_GN_G\subseteq G$ and $P_H=M_HA_HN_H\subseteq H$ be minimal parabolic subgroups and write $\fraka_G$ and $\fraka_H$ for the Lie algebras of $A_G$ and $A_H$.
 For irreducible finite-dimensional representations $\xi$ of $M_G$, $\eta$ of $M_H$ and $\lambda\in\fraka_{G,\CC}^\vee$, $\nu\in\fraka_{H,\CC}^\vee$ we consider the principal series representations (smooth normalized parabolic induction)